-Implementing Transferable Objects & Zero-Copy Data Transfer in Web Workers
+Transferable Objects & Zero-Copy

 Zero-Copy Memory Semantics & Ownership Transfer

 Transferable objects shift ownership of underlying memory buffers rather than duplicating them.
-The original reference becomes neutered immediately after postMessage execution, reducing its byteLength to zero.
+The original reference becomes neutered immediately after postMessage executes, reducing its byteLength to zero.
 This mechanism is critical when handling large datasets in data visualization pipelines, WebGL vertex buffers, or image processing tasks.

 Implementation Patterns for ArrayBuffer & TypedArrays

-For detailed workflows on How to Pass Large Arrays Without Blocking UI, refer to the dedicated implementation guide focusing on chunked transfers and buffer recycling.
+For detailed workflows on How to Pass Large Arrays Without Blocking the UI, refer to the dedicated implementation guide focusing on chunked transfers and buffer recycling.

 Production-Ready Main Thread Implementation